 MEM_PHSIZE specifies the total amount of physical memory which was configured by PDC and is available to a utility which can handle noncontiguous memory.
+MEM_PHSIZE_32BIT specifies the number of bytes of physical memory for systems which implement 3.75 GB of memory or less.
+If a system implements more than 3.75 GB of physical memory, then MEM_PHSIZE_32BIT must be set to 0x00FFFFF.
+MEM_PHSIZE_64BIT specifies the number of 4KB pages of physical memory which were configured by PDC.
 MEM_CONT and MEM_PHSIZE are equal in a system with contiguous memory.

 MEM_ADSIZE is the total amount of memory SPA space which was configured by PDC; any utility which wishes to configure additional memory must not use SPAs less than this value.
+MEM_ADSIZE_32BIT specifies the total number of bytes of SPA configured if it is less than 3.75 GB.
+If more than 3.75 GB of SPA are configured, then MEM_ADSIZE_32BIT must be set to 0x00FFFFFF.
+MEM_ADSIZE_64BIT specifies the number of 4KB pages of memory SPA space configured by PDC.